dinesh-seyyadri/pdsnd_github/README.md

 Bikeshare Project as part of Udacity program on Python for Data Science

 ### Description
-Utility to provide information on Bikeshare application
+Utility to provide information on Bikeshare application.

+The Bikeshare project uses data present in 3 csv Files:

+chicago.csv
+new_york_city.csv
+washington.csv

+These files are not available for download.

 ### Files used
 Bikeshare.py